Maxsum Consulting one of first regional Victorian MSP to secure ISO27001 certification

 With the certification, Maxsum is now entitled to use the internationally recognised ISO27001 Certification Mark and be listed as a Certified Organisation on the Joint Accreditation System of ANZ Register.

-Maxsum intend to leverage this achievement further to deliver advanced security service and advice to its clients through its managed services engagements with the upcoming release of Bendigo’s first ever Managed IT security service offering on November 9, 2022.
+Maxsum intend to leverage this achievement further to deliver advanced security service and advice to its clients through its managed services engagements with the upcoming release of its Bendigo’s Managed IT security service offering on November 9, 2022.